Managing illnesses and outbreaks in child care

 Symptoms of a respiratory illness include fever, headache, cough, sore throat, runny nose, sore muscles and tiredness.
 Germs that can cause respiratory illness include rhinovirus (common cold), seasonal influenza, pN1H1 influenza, RSV and others.

-- Email the illness tracking form to your Peel Public Health inspector.
+- Track symptoms and email the illness tracking form to Peel Public Health.

 - Give frequent handwashing reminders to all children and child care staff.

-- Enhance cleaning and disinfecting of toys and environmental surfaces.
+- Increase cleaning and disinfecting of high touch surfaces, equipment, toys and environmental surfaces.

 - Use a disinfectant effective against common outbreak pathogens (Norovirus, rotavirus, etc.).